cainhopwood/aws-ml-workshop-starter-kit/content/Agenda/_index.en.md

 +++

-The AWS Cloud Security Virtual event aims to improve your cloud security skills through a series of guided workshops, Security JAM scenario challenges and on-demand talks.
+The {{< param description >}} aims to improve your cloud {{< param topic >}} skills through a series of guided workshops, JAM scenario challenges and on-demand talks.
 In this portal you will find the following:

   - [Workshops](#workshops)
   - [On-Demand Tracks](#on-demand-tracks)

 ## Workshops

-These workshops are designed to help you get familiar with AWS Security and Operational services so you can improve your security and compliance objectives.
-You'll be working with services such as AWS Systems Manager (operational management), AWS Config (configuration change management), Amazon Inspector (vulnerability & behavior analysis) and AWS WAF (web application firewall).
+These workshops are designed to help you get familiar with {{< param topic >}} services so you can use these services to fulfull your business objectives in new and exciting ways.
+You'll be working with services such as {{< param servicelist >}}.

 At the start of each workshop you will be able to watch a short video that will provide you an overview and a real world example.